Donations

 Humanized Mouse Model for VEDS

 Construction of the DNA vector is completed for the normal and the VEDS mutation.
-Currently, the vectors are being inserted into the mouse embryonic stem cells.
-The next step will be to make the mouse
+In October 2025, the vectors were inserted into the mouse embryonic stem cells.
+December 2025 we have several mice born with the wild type gene and a mouse is pregnant with hopefully the mutant gene.
+More in 3 weeks!

 Every contribution helps fuel hope and progress